davi-cruz/davi-cruz.github.io/_i18n/en-US/_posts/2021-02-17-htb-academy.md

 uid=1002(cry0l1t3) gid=1002(cry0l1t3) groups=1002(cry0l1t3),4(adm)
 ```

 Always when inspecting the logs from a CTF box, is important to consider its creation time, so all the other player registry entries can be ignored from the inspection.
-An easier way is to use the command below, which filters only files older than X days, in my case 100 which is the period of days since this box was released in the time I'm solving it.
+An easier way is to use the command below, which filters only files older than X days, in my case 100 which is the period of days since this box was released in the moment I am solving it.

 ```
 find /var/log -mtime +100 -print 2>/dev/null